-Two laboratory-confirmed influenza outbreaks were reported during Week 11.
-To date, 107 laboratoryconfirmed influenza outbreaks have been reported to CDPH during the 2022-2023 season.
-One previously reported outbreak was removed because it does not meet the outbreak definition.
+Four laboratory-confirmed influenza outbreaks were reported during Week 9.
+To date, 105 laboratoryconfirmed influenza outbreaks have been reported to CDPH during the 2022-2023 season.
+Please note that one duplicate outbreak has been removed.

 Figure 10.
 Number of Laboratory-confirmed Influenza-associated Outbreaks by Week of First Onset, 2021-2023 Season to Date